apioo/fusio/public/help/routes.md

 describes each status

 * `Development`
-  Used as first status when you start develop a new API endpoint.
-Adds a "Warning" header that the API is in development mode to each response.
+  Used as first status to develop a new API endpoint.
+It adds a "Warning" header to each response that the API is in development mode.

 * `Production`
   Used if the API is ready for production use.
-In this status it is not possible to change the API.
-That means you can also not change any depending schema or action.
+If the API transitions from development to production all databases settings are copied into the route.
+  That means changing an schema or action will not change the API endpoint.

 * `Deprecated`
   Used if you want to deprecate a specific version of the API.
-Adds a "Warning" header that the API is deprecated to each response.
+Adds a "Warning" header to each response that the API is deprecated.

 * `Closed`
   Used if you dont want to support a specific version anymore.
 Returns an error